jgd10/ScriptTipFriday/argparse/argparse.md

 362880
 ```

 the option is `--factorial` and its corresponding argument is `9`.
-Providing additional args throws an error, unless we were to modify the programn to handle it.
+Providing additional args throws an error, unless we were to modify the program to handle it.

-Scripts are not just limited to single pair either.
+Scripts are not just limited to single pairs either.
 We can write one to have multiple pairs as well:

 ```
 >>> python .\script3.py --base 2 --exponent 3